 - when a piece or incentive plan is in operation, piece rates or an explanation of the incentive plan formula must be provided to employees.
 An accurate production record shall be maintained by the employer.

 All required records must be in English and in ink or other indelible form, properly dated, showing the month, day and year and should be kept on file by the employer for at least three years at the place of employment or at a central location within the state of California.
 An employee’s records should be available for inspection by the employee upon reasonable request.

-Fair Employment and Housing Act (Discrimination in Employment): Two Years
+Fair Employment and Housing Act (Discrimination in Employment): Three Years